Research

 Abstract | Paper

 While studying government formation in parliamentary democracies, researchers have always assumed that political parties possess identical preferences over government portfolios.
-This has led us to rely on games that work under the assumption that there is "one pie", and every coalition member wants it!
-In this paper, I show that this is not the case in the context of the Western European Parliaments from 1965-2018.
-First, I document novel patterns that show right party politicians were more likely to be a Minister of Defense, Minister of Agriculture, Minister of Justice, and Prime Minister.
-At the same time, the left was more likely to be allocated to Labor, Environment, Health, Science and Technology, Education, and Transport departments.
-These patterns indicate a horizontal differentiation of government portfolios by the political parties.
-Traditional bargaining models do not possess the flexibility that allows for heterogenous preferences of parties.
-Therefore I deviate and model this strategic interaction as a Colonel-Blotto game.
-The model provides me with a prediction about "who gets what?''
-I exploit this and uncover party preferences over government portfolios as a function of party ideology.
-I conduct counterfactual experiments that uncover the proportion of allocations that can be explained by heterogeneous preferences and the loss in surplus caused by strategic interactions.
+This has led us to rely on games that work under the assumption that there is “one pie,” and every coalition member wants it.
+In this paper, I show that this is not the case in the context of the Western European Parliaments from 1965–2018.
+I document novel patterns showing that right party politicians were more likely to be Ministers of Defense, Agriculture, Justice, and Prime Ministers, while the left was more likely to be allocated to Labor, Environment, Health, Science and Technology, Education, and Transport departments.
+These patterns indicate horizontal differentiation of government portfolios by political parties.
+Traditional bargaining models lack flexibility for heterogeneous preferences; hence, I model this as a Colonel Blotto game, allowing identification of party preferences as a function of ideology.
+Counterfactual experiments reveal how heterogeneous preferences and strategic interactions explain observed allocations.

 Abstract | Paper